bright-tools/ccsm/README.md

     set(CCSM_DIR F:/WORK/GIT/CCSM/)
     add_subdirectory(${CCSM_DIR}/src ${CMAKE_CURRENT_BINARY_DIR}/ccsm)

-You will need to modify the path to point to wherever your clone of the CCSM project is, but note that the path in the first line should point to the 'src' sub-directory of the clone.
+You will need to modify the path on the first line to point to wherever your clone of the CCSM project is (it should point to the parent of the 'src' directory)

 After that, follow the remainder of the instructions for building Clang.
 CCSM should be build as part of the complete Clang build.